bateman/python_pyenv_poetry_template/README.md

- project/production    Install the project for production project/deps-export   Export the project's dependencies to requirements*.txt files project/build         Build the project as a package project/publish       Publish the project to PyPI Check check/precommit       Run the pre-commit checks check/format          Format the code
+ project/production    Install the project for production project/deps-export   Export the project's dependencies to requirements*.txt files project/build         Build the project as a package project/publish       Manually publish the project to PyPI Check check/precommit       Run the pre-commit checks check/format          Format the code